Students applying for autumn 2022

 When do I need to decide if I am submitting a test score?

-You should indicate your choice on the Common Application.
-Changes will not be possible after application submission for the decision plan (early action or regular decision) you choose, with one exception: you are allowed to update to a test optional preference if you are impacted by a canceled test.
-Any change should be made by the application deadline.
-Testing near an application deadline will require students to submit scores to Ohio State without first reviewing them.
+You'll be asked to indicate your choice when completing the Common Application.
+Changes to that decision can be made until the deadline for your decision plan (November 1 for early action or February 1 for regular decision).
+After that deadline, you may only update to a test optional preference if you are impacted by a canceled test.
+Note that testing close to an application deadline will require you to submit scores to Ohio State without first reviewing them.

 How will my application be evaluated without a test score?